janell-baxter/Core_Protocols_Discord_Bot/README.md

 Steps:
 1. Create a Discord app.
 Follow the [Discord’s Getting Started guide](https://discord.com/developers/docs/getting-started) to see how to create one.
 2. Setup hosting for the code (you can use [Glitch](https://github.com/janell-baxter/Core_Protocols_Discord_Bot/blob/main/glitch.com) for development and short-term testing for free).
+3. Create a .env file for environment variables.
+Example variables: GUILD_ID, DISCORD_TOKEN, PUBLIC_KEY, and APP_ID.
-3. Connect the app to the server you want to use it in.
+4. Connect the app to the server you want to use it in.

 # Project Information
 This project is released under the GPLv3 license.
 You can add additional functionality or other improvements.